pragsmike/PromptCritical/USAGE.md

       --name "initial-cleanup-contest" \
       --inputs path/to/my/inputs/
     ```
-    This command will execute the **Failter** pipeline and place the resulting `report.csv` in a contest subdirectory.
+    This command will read your `:models` configuration, run the Failter contest, and place the resulting `report.csv` in a contest subdirectory.
+You can also override the judge model from the command line:
+    ```bash
+    pcrit evaluate my-experiment/ --inputs ... --judge-model "anthropic/claude-3-sonnet"
+    ```

 ### Step 4: Select the Survivors